zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 ### Requirements

-Installing Concrete-ML using PyPi requires a Linux-based OS or macOS running on an x86 CPU.
+Installing Concrete ML using PyPi requires a Linux-based OS or macOS running on an x86 CPU.
 For Apple Silicon, Docker is the only currently supported option (see [below](pip_installing.md#using-docker)).

 Installing on Windows can be done using Docker or WSL.
-On WSL, Concrete-ML will work as long as the package is not installed in the /mnt/c/ directory, which corresponds to the host OS filesystem.
+On WSL, Concrete ML will work as long as the package is not installed in the /mnt/c/ directory, which corresponds to the host OS filesystem.

 ### Installation

-To install Concrete-ML from PyPi, run the following:
+To install Concrete ML from PyPi, run the following:

 ```shell
 pip install -U pip wheel setuptools